nkoep/nkoep.net/posts/random-forest-regressor.md

 We first explain how an existing random forest is used to perform prediction on new samples.
-We then briefly explain how random forests are constructed, before going through a simple Python implementation that builds on the `Tree` class that we wrote in the context of our decision tree regressor.
+We then briefly explain how random forests are constructed, before going through a simple Python implementation that builds on the code we wrote in the context of our decision tree regressor.

 > The Python code we will be discussing below can be found under the following
 > tag of the Github repository: